Reflection seismology: The reflection experiment

 The general principle of seismic reflection is to send elastic waves (using an energy source such as dynamite explosion or Vibroseis) into the Earth, where each layer within the Earth reflects a portion of the wave's energy back and allows the rest to refract through.
 These reflected energy waves are recorded over a predetermined time period (called the record length) by receivers that detect the motion of the ground in which they are placed.
 On land, the typical receiver used is a small, portable instrument known as a geophone, which converts ground motion into an analogue electrical signal.
 In water, hydrophones are used, which convert pressure changes into electrical signals.
 Each receiver's response to a single shot is known as a “trace” and is recorded onto a data storage device, then the shot location is moved along and the process is repeated.
-Typically, the recorded signals are subjected to significant amounts of signal processing before they are ready to be interpreted and this is an area of significant active research within industry and academia.
-In general, the more complex the geology of the area under study, the more sophisticated are the techniques required to remove noise and increase resolution.
-Modern seismic reflection surveys contain large amount of data and so require large amounts of computer processing, often performed on supercomputers or computer clusters.
+Typically, the recorded signals are subjected to significant amounts of signal processing.

 Reflection and transmission at normal incidence

-When a seismic wave encounters a boundary between two materials with different acoustic impedances, some of the energy in the wave will be reflected at the boundary, while some of the energy will be transmitted through the boundary.
+When a seismic P-wave encounters a boundary between two materials with different acoustic impedances, some of the energy in the wave will be reflected at the boundary, while some of the energy will be transmitted through the boundary.
 The amplitude of the reflected wave is predicted by multiplying the amplitude of the incident wave by the seismic reflection coefficient $R$, determined by the impedance contrast between the two materials.